drhinternet/greenarrow-api/studio/v1/README.markdown

 ## Introduction

 This is the documentation for the GreenArrow Studio 4 API.
-If you have additional questions about the API, or feel that you've encountered a bug, please don't hesitate to contact us at [techtickets-studio4beta@drh.net](mailto:techtickets-studio4beta@drh.net).
+If you have additional questions about the API, or feel that you've encountered a bug, please don't hesitate to contact us at [our support address](https://drhinternet.zendesk.com/anonymous_requests/new).

 Interactions with this API are accomplished over HTTP.
 On POST and PUT requests, JSON is expected as the body of the request.
 All API calls reply with JSON.